Arundinaria gigantea: Habitat and ecology

 During the last Glacial Maximum, the range of this plant was restricted to a narrow strip along the Gulf Coast.
 When the ice sheets retreated, it spread northward to its current range.

 This native plant is a member of several plant communities today, generally occurring as a component of the understory or midstory.
 It grows in pine forests dominated by loblolly, slash, longleaf, and shortleaf pine, and stands of oaks, cypress, ash, and cottonwood.
 Other plants in the understory include inkberry (Ilex glabra), creeping blueberry (Vaccinium crassifolium), wax myrtle (Morella cerifera), blue huckleberry (Gaylussacia frondosa), pineland threeawn (Aristida stricta), cutover muhly (Muhlenbergia expansa), little bluestem (Schizachyrium scoparium), and toothache grass (Ctenium aromaticum).
 Cane communities occur on floodplains, bogs, riparian woods, pine barrens and savannas, and pocosins.
 It grows easily in flooded and saturated soils.

-It tolerates wildfire, and canebrakes are maintained by a normal fire regime.
+Cane is considered to be a fire dependent species.
+Canebrakes are maintained by a fire regime where intervals between burns range from 2–8 years.

 Giant cane has been documented as providing food and shelter for 70 species, including six butterfly species that depend almost exclusively on it for food.
 An example of a butterfly that requires cane as a food plant is the southern pearly eye.
 Canebrakes are an important habitat for the Swainson's, hooded, and Kentucky warblers, as well as the white-eyed vireo.
 The disappearance of the canebrake ecosystem may have contributed to the rarity and possible extinction of the Bachman's warbler, which was dependent upon it for nesting sites.
 Giant cane was also one of three major sources of food for passenger pigeons, and the disappearance of canebrakes may have helped cause its extinction.

 Giant cane may be prevented from growing by invasive plants like quackgrass that spread horizontally, but tall native plants such as big bluestem and ironweed have been reported to have a positive effect.